igarciamen/Translator-App/README.md

 2. Open the project in Android Studio and let Gradle sync.
 3. Run the `app` configuration on a device or emulator.

-No API keys or additional configuration are required to build and run the app — translation, speech, and OCR all run through Google's on-device ML Kit and Android's native APIs.
+No API keys or additional configuration are required to build and run the app, translation, speech, and OCR all run through Google's on-device ML Kit and Android's native APIs.

 ### Running tests
 ```